 Metabolic syndrome is like a big blinking light on your dashboard, warning that you're at risk of developing diabetes or heart disease: "It's the perfect time to intervene and to re-double efforts to turn things around."

 "We see this in clinic every day," says Mark Benson, MD, physician and director of preventive cardiology at Beth Israel Deaconess Medical Center.
-"There's been a rapid uptick of people who qualify for metabolic syndrome in large part driven by the increasing number of people who are overweight and obese, changes in diet on the population level and decreasing physical activity."
+"There's been a rapid uptick of people who qualify for metabolic syndrome in large part driven by the increasing number of people who have overweight and obesity, changes in diet on the population level and decreasing physical activity."

 Dr. Benson says that the five risk factors are a barometer for an individual's metabolic health, over and above just their weight or body mass index.

-"What's likely happening is that in some people who are overweight or obese, the body starts to rewire itself metabolically, which ultimately leads to a state of insulin resistance," he says.
+"What's likely happening is that in some people who [have] overweight or [obesity], the body starts to rewire itself metabolically, which ultimately leads to a state of insulin resistance," he says.
 "That insulin resistance can lead to inflammation of the coronary arteries and an abnormal cholesterol profile," slowly leading to diabetes and coronary heart disease.

 How Is Metabolic Syndrome Diagnosed?